-- does not require the worker to care for the client groups or work in the clinical areas listed in Category A - does not involve direct physical contact with patients/ clients, deceased persons, blood, body substances or infectious material or surfaces/ equipment that might contain these - has a normal work location that is not in a clinical area, such as workers employed in administrative positions not working in a ward environment, such as food services personnel in kitchens - only attends clinical areas infrequently and for short periods of time, such as visits a ward occasionally on administrative duties or is a maintenance contractor undertaking work in a clinical area. - has incidental contact with patients no different to other visitors to a facility, such as in elevators, cafeteria, etc.
+- does not require the worker to care for the client groups or work in the clinical areas listed in Section 2.1.1 for Category A workers. - does not involve direct physical contact with patients/ clients, deceased persons, blood, body substances or infectious material or surfaces/ equipment that might contain these.

+- has a normal work location that is not in a clinical area, such as workers employed in administrative positions not working in a ward environment, such as food services personnel in kitchens. - only attends clinical areas infrequently and for short periods of time, such as visits a ward occasionally on administrative duties or is a maintenance contractor undertaking work in a clinical area. - has incidental contact with patients no different to other visitors to a facility, such as in elevators, cafeteria. - Student placements that are defined as non-clinical within ClinConnect. - Secondary school students participating in workplace learning activities, undertaking a placement in a non-clinical area.